 What is a marketing strategy workshop?
 And what outcomes can you expect?

-A marketing strategy workshop is an environment of collaboration where collective ideas are generated or critical analysis and decision making is required from team members.
+A marketing strategy workshop is an environment of collaboration where workshop ideas are generated or critical analysis and decision making is required from team members.

 In a group environment we can harness the poser of the collective and transform into something better than we could have achieved on our own.
 This could result in better alignment between marketing and sales, product development, better customer understanding, better branding, or better marketing and sales execution.

 Marketing strategy workshops can be used to uncover new ideas for: